 Applicable events are "connected" (when the observer is bridged on) with the observer's extension, and "dropped" when the observer drops from the call.
 In addition, the observer may manipulate the call via Call Control requests to the same extent as via the station set.

-Send DTMF cannot be used with Service Observing.
+Send DTMF cannot be used with Service Observing, if Service Observing is administered to receive warning tone.
 If a call is in service observing, a request to send DTMF digits is denied.